haohanchen/Teaching-Duke-PS733-Advanced-Regression/README.md

 [Lab 7 Prediction in Logit and Probit Models](../../tree/master/07-Predict-Logit-Visualize): How to predict and get uncertainty of our prediction for Logit and Probit model?
 We use a simulation approach again.
 Don't count on build-in functions of the `glm` package.
 There's quite a lot of coding here.

 [Lab 8 Multinomial Data](../../tree/master/08-Multinomial-Data): Appropriate models when outcomes are categorical.
 Simulation of confidence intervals of coefficients.
 Simulation of predictive intervals.
 It contains a (quite challenging) homework assignment (designed by Prof. Stegmueller) and its solution key (written by Haohan Chen).
-The assignment ask you to analyze a dataset of opinion poll in the UK.
+The assignment asks you to analyze a dataset of opinion poll in the UK.

 [Lab 10 Hierarchical Model](../../tree/master/10-Hierarchical-Model): Multi-level models.
 When to use random effect or fixed effect?
 Why?
 How about Bayesian approach?
 Demonstrated with new ANES data of attitudes about Trump.